douglasgreen/outlines/computers/software_design.en.md

 Give an introduction to software design, while discussing the following topics:
 * The Evolution of Software Design
 * Importance in the Modern World
-* Overview of the Book
+* Overview of the Discussion

 ## Fundamental Principles of Software Design